 Core Courses in the Major

-In BIS 390 The Research Process (or BIS 391 The Research Process for Honors for students pursuing honors in the major), students develop a project proposal.
-An approved proposal from BIS 390 or BIS 391 is a prerequisite to enroll in BIS 490.
+In BIS 390 The Research Process (Mason Core) students develop a project proposal.
+A minimum grade of C in BIS 390 is a prerequisite to enroll in BIS 490.

 In BIS 490, students complete a senior capstone project that varies according to the individual program of study.
 It may be an investigative or creative project, and must be appropriate to the student's interdisciplinary concentration.
 This course requires significant writing and fulfills the Mason Core synthesis requirement.
 It is a research intensive course designated RS by OSCAR.
 The project is evaluated by the BIS 490 instructor in consultation with the student's research mentor and others as determined by the BIS staff.